madz/mobii_exam_clean/README.md

 ## General

-This repo contains the source code for the pdax payments insight screens.
+This repo contains the source code for the Mobii Tech Assesment using Clean Architecture.

 ## Clean Architecture in Flutter